Is Legoland & Dubai Parks and Resorts Open in the Summer?

 There is shade around Legoland, but most rides are outside (picture taken in winter!)

-But there are many pros to visiting the theme parks at this time of year, we’ll go through these in more detail below but most importantly:
+But there are many pros to visiting Dubai theme parks at this time of year; we’ll go through these in more detail below, but most importantly:

 • You will pretty much get the parks to yourself.
-That means as many rides as you want with almost no lines – no need for QFast tickets etc
+That means as many rides as you want with almost no lines – no need for QFast tickets, etc (with just a few date exceptions).

-• Prices are discounted – the only way they’ll get people to keep coming through the door
+• Prices are discounted – the only way they’ll get people to keep coming through the door, I guess!

 And the obvious cons: